You’re confident that you have what it takes to be a successful educational entrepreneur. Have you found the right platform to help you do this?

 Is there a free plan?
 Yes

-Reasons to choose Teachable: Extremely beginner-friendly user interface, extensive course management and analytics, simple interface that also allows for advanced-level adjustments
+Teachable is a great choice because of its user-friendly interface, advanced course management and analytics, and simple interface that allows for advanced-level adjustments.

 Teachable is more suitable for Absolute beginner edupreneurs, established business professionals, budget-conscious power users

 ClickFunnels, a leading online service for entrepreneurs and businesses around the globe, is highly recommended.
 While this sounds promising, it operates differently from Kajabi and the other two LMS platforms we’ve already covered so far.
 Instead of offering the usual suite of course management, marketing, and analytics tools, it leans heavily on the marketing aspect.
 Kajabi Vs Upside Down

 ClickFunnels can be described as a digital marketing platform.
 It allows users to spread their content/products across the internet and expects to make a profit.
 It has a wide variety of competitive business features that can be used for any purpose.
 It’s pretty versatile, too – not only can you use it to promote your courses, but also your physical products if you have them!
 ClickFunnels is best recognized for its rich library of sales funnel templates, split testing, and intuitive landing page builder.